acterglobal/synapse-super-invites/README.md

-# Super Inivitation flow for Synapse Matrix Homeserver
+# Super Invitation flow for Synapse Matrix Homeserver

 Provides extended support for users to invite other users to rooms via an invitation token